jetbtc/diggit-chathelper/README.md

 ### Usage

 There isn't much yet.
-It's WIP and version `0.0.3`, so the cool stuff has yet to come.
+It's WIP and an early version, so the cool stuff has yet to come.
 Including a GUI.
 If you can't use a console, this is not for you yet.

 ~~But you can ignore people.
 It's plain and simple: You ignore their ID, their messages get dropped.
 No hint whatsoever that they wrote something.~~

-Changed to a soft ignore.
-Hard ignore will be back soon.
+~~Changed to a soft ignore.
+Hard ignore will be back soon.~~

+Both are now possible.

+#### Ignore

+If you ignore people, new messages will only show their name and such, but not the message itself.
+You'll know they said something, but chat space is saved and you don't have to put up with the shit they said.
+If you want to, **you can hover over the name to see the message**.

-How to do that (no GUI yet):
+How to ignore:

-- Get the ID of the user you would rather punch in the face than ignore *(there is only so much I can help you with)* by clicking on their name in the chat
+- Get the ID of the user you would rather punch in the face than ignore *(there is only so much I can help you with)* ~~by clicking on their name in the chat~~ it's displayed next to their name and you can copy/paste that
-- Open the console
+- Open the console (`CTRL + Shift + K`)
-- Enter this: `jetstuff.chatHelper.ignoreUser(id)` and replace `id` with the users ID in the form of `15979` instead of `15,979`.
+- Enter this: `jetstuff.chatHelper.ignoreUser(id)` and replace `id` with the users id, for example `jetstuff.chatHelper.ignoreUser(21861)`
 - Press `Enter`
 - Enjoy!